-With changes in federal tax law that include doubling the standard deduction to $12,000 for single individuals, and $24,000 for married couples, fewer people are itemizing their deductions.
-However, there are still things people can do to maximize charitable giving, and the Community Foundation is a great resource to help you at no cost.
+With today’s high standard tax deduction ($12,950 for single individuals and $25,900 for married couples), fewer people are itemizing their deductions.
+However, there are still things you can do to maximize the tax benefits of your charitable giving, and the Community Foundation is a great resource to help you at no cost.

-MAKE A CHARITABLE GIFT WITH YOUR REQUIRED MINIMUM DISTRIBUTION (RMD) from your IRA.
-If you’re 72 or older, this may be a tax-smart way to directly transfer up to $100,000 per year to the Foundation without having to claim the distribution as income.
+Use your IRA to make a Qualified Charitable Distribution gift to the Foundation.
+If you’re 70 1/2 or older, this may be a tax-smart way to directly transfer up to $100,000 per year to the Foundation without having to claim the distribution as income.

-STOCKS, BONDS AND MUTUAL FUNDS MAKE GREAT GIFTS.
+Stocks, bonds and mutual funds make great gifts.
 Simply transfer appreciated securities straight to the Foundation rather than selling first, and typically, you avoid capital gains tax.
-Direct this gift to one of our 460+ existing funds or create a fund of your own.
+Direct this gift to one of our 520+ existing funds or create a fund of your own.